hartleyfamily.uk - Henry Llech WILLIAMS [1886-1932] - by William Hartley [Henry's Grandson]

 Adolf HITLER Timeline:

-July 1917: Ardooie-Koolskamp-Gheluvelt-Hooge-Terhand-Sanitätsunterstand at the Polygon Woods
+1917: Ardooie-Koolskamp-Gheluvelt-Hooge-Terhand-Sanitätsunterstand at the Polygon

 August 1917: Elsaze [Alsace]; Linselles-Tourcoing-Landser near Mülhausen-Habsheim-Brunstatt-Eschenzweiler-Zillisheim-